 On January 27, 2018, the Arlington County Board named a Potomac Yard park Short Bridge Park, and adopted a Master Plan and Design Guidelines for its phased development.
 The 3.5-acre park, created through the Potomac Yard Phased Development Site Plan #346 (adopted by the Board in 2000) is located between Route 1 and Potomac Avenue in Crystal City.
 Almost half of the park is included in the Four Mile Run Resource Protection Area.
 It straddles the boundary between Arlington and the City of Alexandria.

 Planned park highlights

 The Master Plan is a long-term vision for the park that will be completed in phases.
 In the first phase, a multi-use, ADA-accessible trail connection will be built from Route 1 to the Four Mile Run Trail.
-The County expects to begin building the trail late in 2018.
 Two existing playgrounds will remain.
 The second phase of development will include the remaining elements of the Master Plan.

 Amenities to be added include a plaza offering views of Four Mile Run and the City of Alexandria skyline; a riverfront overlook where people can step off the Four Mile Run Trail and get closer to the water; pathways for shared pedestrian and bicycle use throughout the park, and a 4,500-5,000 square foot “dog run” with artificial turf.
 Public art, still to be designed, will also be added.

 Because the paved pathways lie within the Chesapeake Bay Resource Protection Area, they will be offset by a new, 26,000 square foot riparian meadow that will improve stormwater absorption, help prevent erosion and offer habitat for wildlife.
 The County also will plant more trees, for a total of about 82 trees across the park.